workgroupengineering/Documentation/docs/data-binding/data-validation.md

 Exceptions inside the getter of your property are not allowed and will result in a crash of your application.
 {% endhint %}

-## Customize the appereance of the validation message
+## Customize the appearance of the validation message

 To display the validation messages, Avalonia has a control called [`DataValidationErrors`](http://reference.avaloniaui.net/api/Avalonia.Controls/DataValidationErrors/).
 This control is typically placed inside the `ControlTemplate` of all `Controls` that supports data validation, like `TextBox`, `Slider` and other.
 You can create your own `Style` of the `DataValidationErrors`-control in order to customize the representation of the error messages.